This post was contributed by Cassy Martinez.

 As we got closer to our destination, we made several pit-stops for gum, Kleenex, anything that bought me time.
 Eventually, I accepted the horrific self-induced situation and trudged on.
 This was gonna be messy.

 With my heart in my stomach, we turned the corner and there he was, Date #2.
 He was waiting for me outside the bar, smoking a cigarette.
 In those crucial next few seconds, several things transpired:

 - I realized Date #2 was shorter than me… Crap.

-In that awkward moment, I realized this may be the last time I’d see Giulio.
+In that awkward moment, I realized this may be the last time I’d see Giovanni.
 Even though we were “just casual” from the start, there’s something special about a travel romance.
 I was gonna miss him and his six-pack.
 With one eye trained on Date #2 standing outside, I kissed G goodbye.
 But not before telling him to keep his ringer on when he went to bed.
 You know, just in case.

-Once Giulio was out of sight, I collected Date #2 on the sidewalk.
+Once Giovanni was out of sight, I collected Date #2 on the sidewalk.
 Bless his soul, Jean was still smoking his cigarette, a bit bewildered but still very down for the discoteca.
 He was a Creative Director visiting from Paris, who wanted to see what all the fuss about American women was about.

-I towered over him in sneakers and felt zero spark between us, but I had committed.
+I towered over him in sneakers and felt zero sparks between us, but I had committed.
 The more Mojitos I sipped, the tinier my urge to go to the bathroom and never come back became.
 So, at least there was that.